yangong23/VSEnetworksIR/README.md

 bash scripts/download_itm.sh $PATH_TO_STORAGE
 ```

 * Download [the JSON file of Flickr30K produced by Andrej Karpathy](https://cs.stanford.edu/people/karpathy/deepimagesent/).
-Extract "dataset.json" and copy it into the root of UNITER project.
+Extract zip file to get "dataset.json" and copy "dataset.json" into the root of UNITER project.

 ### Evaluation and Limitation Analysis
 * Open the file of "config/evaluation-itm-flickr-base-8gpu.json" and set DATA PATH and MODEL PATH in it.